Ukraine tears down giant Lenin statue, live on YouTube

 The 60-year-old bronze statue, which depicts the Russian revolutionary holding one arm aloft, was finally brought to the ground by a crane after workers loosened its base.

-Pro-Ukrainian activists had previously made fun of the monument by dressing Lenin in a traditional Ukrainian embroidered shirt and the national football team's yellow jersey.
+Pro-Ukrainian activists had previously made fun of the monument by dressing Lenin in a traditional Ukrainian embroidered shirt and the national soccer team's yellow jersey.

 A webcam broadcasting live footage of the statue's removal attracted thousands of views.

-The accompanying commentary highlighted how polarised the region had become through the 2013-14 uprising, Russia's annexation of Ukraine's Crimea peninsula and the ensuing pro-Russian separatist conflict in which over 9,000 have been killed.
+The accompanying commentary highlighted how polarized the region had become through the 2013-14 uprising, Russia's annexation of Ukraine's Crimea peninsula and the ensuing pro-Russian separatist conflict in which over 9,000 have been killed.

 In December, Amnesty International said Ukraine had flagrantly violated freedom of expression by banning the Community party under the new legislation.